 - This legislation change will not have any immediate impact on your pension contributions.

-Does this bill include any other changes to the plan?
+Does this legislation include any other changes to the plan?

-- No, there are no other changes as a result of this bill.
+- No, there are no other changes to ATRF or its plans as a result of this legislation.

 Does ATRF believe the changes contained in Bill 22 are in plan members' best interests?

-- ATRF was not expecting the Government of Alberta to make this change, however, Bill 22 is now law so ATRF will comply while working tirelessly to ensure the best interests of our plans are protected as much as possible.
-The ATRF Board does not believe this legislation is in the best interests of ATRF Plans and its members for the following reasons:
+- ATRF was not expecting the Government of Alberta to make this change, however, it is now law so ATRF complied with its requirements, while working tirelessly to ensure the best interests of our plans continue to be protected as much as possible.
+The ATRF Board does not believe this legislation is in the best interests of ATRF plans and its members for the following reasons:

-- For 80 years ATRF has had the optimal situation – complete control of our own destiny including managing our Plans’ assets with a team of investment professionals dedicated to specifically addressing our Plans’ unique asset and liability needs.
+- For 80 years ATRF had the optimal situation – complete control of our own destiny including managing our plans’ assets with a team of investment professionals dedicated to specifically addressing our plans’ unique asset and liability needs.
 This independence led to tremendous success and a very strong track record of investment results.
-Moreover, prior to Bill 22 we had launched a major strategic initiative designed to move ATRF’s approach to investment portfolio management to an even higher level, one aligned with world class pension plans.
+Moreover, prior to this legislation we had launched a major strategic initiative designed to move ATRF’s approach to investment portfolio management to an even higher level.

-- Our goal as we negotiate the transition in compliance with legislation, is to achieve an outcome that allows us to remain as close to the current ideal state as possible.
+- Our goals throughout the asset management transition were therefore to comply with legislation and achieve an outcome that allowed us to remain as close to the previous ideal state as possible.

-- In addition, the table below shows ATRF’s net investment returns from December 31, 2012 to December 31, 2019, as compared to what they would have been had AIMCo managed the assets.
+- In addition, analysis undertaken in 2020 showed ATRF’s net investment returns from December 31, 2012 to December 31, 2019, as compared to what they would have been had AIMCo managed the assets.
 ATRF’s investment track record is superior.
 Based on this simulation, ATRF’s current asset value would be approximately $1.3 billion lower as of December 31, 2019 had our assets been under AIMCo management during that time.